BND Hamburger Icon

 As part of identifying your topic and audience, you should choose an appealing name.

 There are a couple of ways to find the perfect name for your podcast.
-You can come up with a descriptive title that is self-explanatory.
-Another option is to create something clever and catchy but ensure it offers a clear connection back to your niche.
+You can come up with a descriptive, self-explanatory title, or you can create something clever and catchy that offers a clear connection back to your niche.
 The name must be instantly recognizable to listeners looking for your topic.

-Though tempting, avoid incorporating your name into the title.
-This only works if you already have tremendous name recognition among your audience.
+Although it may be tempting, avoid incorporating your name into the title.
+This works only if you already have tremendous name recognition among your audience.

 Select a format.

-“If you’re interviewing guests, two hosts can be a bit cumbersome and also potentially prevent you from digging into interesting information from your guest, because both hosts may want to add commentary,” said Jen Spencer, president of SmartBug Media and host of a weekly podcast, SmartBug on Tap.
-However, she pointed out that a co-hosted show can work if each presenter plays a specific role.
+“If you’re interviewing guests, two hosts can be a bit cumbersome and also potentially prevent you from digging into interesting information from your guest, because both hosts may want to add commentary,” said Jen Spencer, CEO of SmartBug Media and host of the podcast Intelligent Inbound.
+However, she noted that a co-hosted show can work if each presenter plays a specific role.

-Regardless of the arrangement you prefer, what matters most is finding a format that lends itself well to exploring your subject matter.
+Regardless of the arrangement you prefer, what matters most is that you find a format that lends itself well to exploring your subject matter.

-“In the end, it’s about having a message that resonates with your audience, not the number of voices delivering it,” said Mary-Lynn Foster, co-founder of the coaching and e-learning firm BIGG Success and co-host of its podcast.
+“In the end, it’s about having a message that resonates with your audience, not the number of voices delivering it,” said Mary-Lynn Foster, vice president of the coaching and e-learning firm BIGG Success.

 2. Define your style.

-“Every person who is new to podcasting needs to understand that the key to being interesting is being interested,” said Jason Klamm, founder and executive producer of StolenDress Entertainment and creator of the Comedy on Vinyl podcast.
+“Every person who is new to podcasting needs to understand that the key to being interesting is being interested,” said Jason Klamm, founder and executive producer of StolenDress Entertainment and producer and co-host of Dan and Jay’s Comedy Hour.
 “Curiosity is everything, even if you’ve got a ton of knowledge on a subject already.
 Make each show a connection, either with the interviewee or the audience.
 Eventually, you’ll figure out what the story you actually want to tell is.”

 With your style set, you’ll need to put some thought into two additional aspects of your podcast: length and frequency.